Dave Winfield: Honors and awards

+Post-playing career and appearances

 In 1996, Winfield joined the new Major League Baseball on Fox program as studio analyst for their Saturday MLB coverage.

 From 2001 to 2013, Winfield served as executive vice president/senior advisor of the San Diego Padres.

 In 2006, Winfield teamed up with conductor Bob Thompson to create The Baseball Music Project, a series of concerts that celebrate the history of baseball, with Winfield serving as host and narrator.

-In 2008, Winfield participated in both the final Old Timer's Day ceremony and Final game ceremony at Yankee Stadium.
+In 2008, Winfield participated in both the final Old Timers' Day ceremony and final game ceremony at Yankee Stadium.

 On June 5, 2008, Major League Baseball held a special draft of the surviving Negro league players to acknowledge and rectify their exclusion from the major leagues on the basis of race.
 The idea of the special draft was conceived by Winfield.
 Each major league team drafted one player from the Negro leagues.

 On March 31, 2009, Winfield joined ESPN as an analyst on their Baseball Tonight program.

 On December 5, 2013, Winfield was named special assistant to Executive Director Tony Clark at the Major League Baseball Players Association.

 On July 14, 2014, Winfield returned to Minnesota to throw out the first pitch at the 2014 Home Run Derby along with fellow St. Paul natives Joe Mauer, Paul Molitor, and Jack Morris.

 In March 2016, Winfield helped represent Major League Baseball in Cuba during President Obama's trip to the island in an attempt to help normalize relations.
 On March 21 he gave a press conference with Joe Torre, Derek Jeter, and Luis Tiant in Havana and attended the baseball game between the Tampa Bay Rays and the Cuba National Team the next day.